 GCRF component proposals must not be part of a joint proposal but instead be submitted as separate proposals.

-We advise applicants to read our grants guide before completing their application (see downloads) and to consult the 'how to apply' download for detailed guidance on how to apply.
+We advise applicants to read our grants guide before completing their application.

 Expressions of Interest

 The purpose of the assessment at the expression of interest stage is to:

 - Determine fit to scope of the call and fit to BBSRC remit

 The research quality will not be assessed at the Expression of Interest stage.
 Feedback will only be provided where applicable.